-By Olivier Cappé, Aurélien Garivier, Odalric-Ambrym Maillard, Rémi Munos and Gilles Stoltz
+By Olivier Cappé 1 , Aurélien Garivier 2 , Odalric-Ambrym Maillard 3 , Rémi Munos 4 and Gilles ${\rm Stoltz}^5$

-LTCI, Telecom ParisTech, CNRS
+1LTCI, Telecom ParisTech, CNRS

-IMT, Université Paul Sabatier
+2IMT, Université Paul Sabatier

-University of Leoben
+3University of Leoben

-INRIA Lille, SequeL Project
+4INRIA Lille, SequeL Project

-Ecole Normale Supérieure, CNRS, INRIA & HEC Paris, CNRS
+5Ecole Normale Supérieure, CNRS, INRIA & HEC Paris, CNRS

 We consider optimal sequential allocation in the context of the so-called stochastic multi-armed bandit model.
 We describe a generic index policy, in the sense of Gittins (1979), based on upper confidence bounds of the arm payoffs computed using the Kullback-Leibler divergence.
-We consider two classes of distributions for which instances of this general idea are analyzed: The kl-UCB algorithm is designed for one-parameter exponential families and the empirical KL-UCB algorithm for bounded and finitely supported distributions.
+We consider two classes of distributions for which instances of this general idea are analyzed: The k1-UCB algorithm is designed for one-parameter exponential families and the empirical KL-UCB algorithm for bounded and finitely supported distributions.
 Our main contribution is a unified finite-time analysis of the regret of these algorithms that asymptotically matches the lower bounds of Lai and Robbins (1985) and Burnetas and Katehakis (1996), respectively.
 We also investigate the behavior of these algorithms when used with general bounded rewards, showing in particular that they provide significant improvements over the state-of-the-art.

 1. Introduction.
 This paper is about optimal sequential allocation in unknown random environments.
 More precisely, we consider the setting known under the conventional, if not very explicit, name of (stochastic) multi-armed bandit, in reference to the 19th century gambling game.
 In the multi-armed bandit model, the emphasis is put on focusing as quickly as possible on the best available option(s) rather than on estimating precisely the efficiency of each option.
-These options are referred to as arms and each of them is associated with a distribution; arms are indexed by a and associated distributions are denoted by $\nu_a$ .
+These options are referred to as arms and each of them is associated with a distribution; arms are indexed by a and associated distributions are denoted by ν_a .